StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 | $wgEmbedVideoMaxWidth     |               | Integer - Maximum width of video players.
 Widths specified above this value will be automatically bounded to it.                                        |
 | $wgEmbedVideoDefaultWidth |               | Integer - Globally override the default width of video players.
 When not set this uses the video service's default width which is typically 640 pixels. |

-#Supported Sites

-EmbedVideo supports several video hosting sites.
-Some of the more popular ones
-include:

-* Archive.org Videos
-* Bambuser (Broadcast and Channel)
-* Beam
-* Bing/MSN
-* Blip.tv
-* DailyMotion
-* Daum TVPot
-* Divshare
-* Edutopia (Their content has been moved to YouTube.
-Simply use the YouTube service to load these.)
-* Funny or Die
-* Gfycat
-* Hitbox.tv
-* Kickstarter
-* Metacafe
-* Nico Nico Video
-* RuTube
-* TeacherTube
-* TED Talks
-* Twitch (Live Streams and Archived Videos on Demand)
-* Yahoo
-* YouTube (Videos and Playlists)
-* Videomaten
-* Twitch (Channels and Archived Videos on Demand)
-* Vimeo
-* Vine

 #Credits

 The original version of EmbedVideo was written by Jim R. Wilson.
 Additional major upgrades made by Andrew Whitworth, Alexia E. Smith, and other contributors.